-Observes that the recovered sums will aid the country in addressing liquidity and revenue challenges as interest and penalties on debt have grown significantly, becoming huge assets for the Federal Government:
+Observed that the recovered sums will aid the country in addressing liquidity and revenue challenges as interest and penalties on debt have grown significantly, becoming huge assets for the Federal Government;

-Mandate the Committees on Judiciary and Finance to investigate the Failure of Judgement Debtors and Debtors from Regulatory Audits to Pay the Federal Government Judgement Sums, Audit Assessments, Tax and Pension Debts and report back within six (6) weeks for further legislative action.
+Mandate the Committees on Justice, Finance, and Public Accounts to investigate the Failure of Judgement Debtors and Debtors from Regulatory Audits to Pay the Federal Government Judgement Sums, Audit Assessments, Tax and Pension Debts and report within six (6) weeks (HR.
+297/10/2023).

-13. Need to Curb Desertification in Gabasawa Local Government Area of Kano State: Hon.
-Chiroma Mohammed Garba:
+20. Desertification in Gabasawa Local Government Area of Kano State